Judicial probe, peace committee to resolve Manipur violence: Shah | Law-Order

 ''We will soon announce a judicial probe headed by a retired high court chief justice and set up a peace committee,'' he said.

-The Home Minister also announced that a CBI probe will be instituted to investigate five criminal conspiracies and one general conspiracy behind the violence in Manipur.
+The Home Minister also announced a CBI probe to investigate FIRs alleging five criminal conspiracies and one general conspiracy behind the violence in Manipur.

 He, however, also said, ''Violence was a temporary phase, misunderstandings will go away ... the situation will soon be normal.''
 Shah said he had visited relief camps, met both Kuki and Meitei civil groups, and discussed the peace process.